islamaf/BeeXtrovert/README.md

 * Predefined admins.
 * Restricting unauthorized users from accessing admin page.
 * Add link to admin page for admins in home page.

+## Updates v.1.2
+* Database updated with gender and age groups fields.
+* One-Email-One-User implemented.
+* Signin and singup pages created.

+## Updates v.1.3
+* Transition from Handlebars to EJS.